Fishing Disgorger: A Must Have For All Anglers

 What hook types do disgorgers work with?

-Disgorgers will work with all single hooks as long as you match the disgorger size to the hook size.
-However, disgorgers will not work with treble hooks as their mechanism only removes one hook at its particular angler, not three embedded at different angles.
+Disgorgers will work with all single hooks if you match the disgorger size to the hook size.
+However, they will not work with treble hooks as their mechanism only removes one hook at a single angle, not three embedded at different angles.

-If you are using treble hooks, make sure to carry a long pair of forceps to remove the hooks safely.
+If you are using treble hooks, carry a long pair of forceps to remove the hooks safely.

 Do disgorgers hurt fish?

-Disgorgers can hurt fish but they shouldn’t and it all comes down to how you use them in the field.
+Disgorgers can hurt fish, but they shouldn’t, and it all comes down to how you use them.
 Keeping fish healthy for release is about two main things – minimal handling and minimal air exposure.

-This means you should try to keep the fish in the water throughout the disgorging process and not touch it at all if possible.
-As I mentioned above, you can always remove hooks from a fish while it is in the water, but sometimes it does need handling, just be sure to keep letting the fish breathe while you remove the hook.
+This means you should keep the fish in the water throughout the disgorging process and not touch it if possible.
+As I mentioned above, you can remove hooks from a fish while it is in the water, but sometimes it does need handling; just be sure to keep letting the fish breathe while you remove the hook.

 Hooking Up